Kevrev/svg-logo-maker/README.md

 Once the Inquirer package is installed, run the application by running the following command in the terminal: `node index.js`.
 The application will give users a number of prompts in sequential order.
 Once all of the prompts are answered, the application will generate a logo file called `logo.svg` in the directory.
 This file will contain the code for the SVG, allowing users to implement it elsewhere.

-Users can access the deployed GitHub pages site and browse through the different pages.
-The navbar at the top hosts the links to each page.

 ![Screenshot](/assets/images/screenshot.jpg)

 Link to the deployed website itself: